 Fareham station is located roughly where the downhill line leaves ground level and starts crossing an embankment, and of course the long brick viaducts.
 For this reason it has a lengthy, flat driveway, leading to the once-fine station building.

 It is hard not to mention Prague Junction.
-This managed to go from a fine hotel, to a seedy nightclub (also Coyote Station), and is now a car park.
+This managed to go from the Railway Tavern, to Railway Hotel, to a clothing factory, to Crown Bingo and then to a seedy nightclub (also Coyote Station; Cockerills; 'Cafe Prague at the Junction'), and is now a car park.

 Nothing to do with Fareham station itself, but worth mentioning while we're talking about railways as it is (unless I've missed something) the only closed railway station within Fareham's boundaries.

 Knowle Asylum Halt opened in 1907 to serve the county Lunatic Asylum in Knowle, deliberately placed far from civilisation.
-It closed in 1964 after the Union attempted to keep it open.
+It closed in 1964 despite the Union attempting to keep it open.

-It was later renamed Knowle Platform and Knowle Halt, and was a short platform served only by the train coming from Wickham towards Fareham, and again in the other direction.
+The station had been renamed Knowle Platform and Knowle Halt, and was a short platform served only by the train coming from Wickham towards Fareham, and again in the other direction.
 Towards the end of its life, the station was served during visiting hours only.
-The Lunatic Asylum itself became more inoffensivly known as Knowle Hospital, hence the station name changing.
+The Lunatic Asylum itself became more inoffensivly known as Knowle Hospital, prompting the station name to change.